Covert learning and disclosure: Unpersuasive and unraveling equilibria

-Recall that---as discussed in the previous section---we restrict attention to non-decreasing and upper semi-continuous payoff functions $v$ and verifiability structures $M$ in which beliefs determine messages (Definition~\ref{def:beliefs-det-messages}) and which satisfy the technical assumptions in Section~\ref{section:model}.
-We will refer to parameters in this class as \emph{admissible}. \begin{definition} For a given triple of admissible parameters $(v, \overline{p}, M)$, say that type $s \in [0,1]$ is \emph{lowest-consistent} with message $m$ iff $s = \min M^{-1}(m)$. \end{definition} Sender type $s$ is lowest-consistent with some message $m$ if no lower type can send $m$. \footnote{In the terminology of \citet{Seidmann1997}, sender type $s$ is lowest-consistent with some message $m$ if it is the \emph{lowest} of the worst-case types for $M^{-1}(m)$.} Type $s$ is therefore able to separate from every lower type, no matter what the receiver believes, by sending message $m$.
+Recall that---as discussed in the previous section---we restrict attention to non-decreasing and upper semi-continuous payoff functions $v$ and verifiability structures $M$ in which beliefs determine messages (\Cref{def:bdm}) and such that \eqref{eq:inf-M} holds.
+We will refer to parameters in this class as \emph{admissible}.

+\begin{definition} For a given triple of admissible parameters $(v, \overline{p}, M)$, say that type $s \in [0,1]$ is \emph{lowest-consistent} with message $m$ iff $s = \min M^{-1}(m)$. \end{definition} That is, sender type $s \in [0,1]$ is lowest-consistent with message $m$ if no lower type can send $m$.
+Type $s$ can therefore separate from every lower type---regardless of the receiver's belief---by sending $m$. \footnote{In the terminology of \citet{Seidmann1997}, sender type $s$ is lowest-consistent with some message $m$ if it is the lowest of the worst-case types for $M^{-1}(m)$.} The maintained assumption that beliefs determine messages further implies that the receiver's belief about $\omega = 1$ following message $m$ must be at least $s$ (both on- and off-path) as captured by equilibrium condition~\eqref{eq:conv-hull}.
-\begin{definition}[PNBP] For a given triple of admissible parameters $(v, \overline{p}, M)$, say that the sender can \emph{prove news better than the prior} iff $v(\min M^{-1}(m_h)) > v(\overline{p})$ for some $m_h \in \mathcal{M}$. \end{definition} Being able to prove news better than the prior means that the sender can---by acquiring information in a fashion that makes sending $m_h$ possible with positive probability---induce in the receiver a belief that she strictly prefers over the prior.
-Importantly, this is possible irrespective of the receiver's belief (i.e. even if she is maximally skeptical, assigning belief $\min M^{-1}(m_h)$ to message $m_h$).

-Observe that PNBP can hold only if, in the terminology of \citet{Kamenica2011}, there is \emph{information the sender would share} i.e. only if the sender is not already obtaining her highest possible payoff at the prior. \footnote{That is: only if $v(\overline{p}) < v(1)$, since $v$ is non-decreasing.} Notice that in full-verifiability settings (Examples~\ref{ex:mandatory-disclosure} and \ref{ex:full-verifiability}) this condition is also \emph{sufficient} for PNBP.
-In contrast, in cheap-talk environments (Example~\ref{ex:cheap-talk}) the sender cannot prove news better than the prior for any admissible $v$ and $\overline{p}$ (so even if there is information she would share).

-Equipped with these definitions, we can state the first result, which describes the properties of every equilibrium when the sender can prove news better than the prior.
-The proof is in Appendix~\ref{app:proof-main-thm}.

-\begin{theorem} If the sender can prove news better than the prior, in any equilibrium every on-path sender type is lowest-consistent with any message it sends with positive probability. \end{theorem}

-The sender therefore never acquires better news than what she \emph{only just} needs to send each of the messages used in equilibrium.
-The result also implies that every message sent with positive probability must come from the lowest type able to send that message.
-It follows that only types that are lowest-consistent with \emph{some} message can be on the equilibrium path.

-Theorem~\ref{thm:equilibrium-structure} implies the following corollary, which sharply characterizes equilibrium behavior and constitutes the central result of this section.
-To state it, I first formally define `maximal skepticism' and 'full revelation of information' in the context of the model.